-As long as you match the gas and wire to the types of metal you need to conjoin, MIG has a wide variety of applications you can use it for.
+As long as you match the gas and wire to the types of metal you need to conjoin, there is a wide variety of MIG welding applications you can use it for.
 Because it produces a visible weld line, choose it for projects that you can see from the outside or where the aesthetics matter.

 Appropriate uses for MIG welding include the following:

-These options for MIG welding show how versatile the process is.
+These options for what MIG welding is used for show how versatile the process is.
 As long as your project does not need to look perfect, requires speed for finishing or has thicker metals that TIG welding won’t work for, you can choose MIG for your welding.